What's your name?

 Those nine truths along with practical examples are revealed in this in-depth The 9 Truths About Online Shoppers article.

-This article is CHAPTER 2 of the four-part Frictionless Commerce philosophy.
-CHAPTER 3: Conversion Copywriting continues the journey.
-You will learn the history of copywriting, how it relates to buyer psychology and what it has to do with lawyers (crazy, but there is a connection, I promise).
-That super important topic is covered here: CHAPTER 3: Conversion Copywriting.
+CHAPTER 3: Conversion Copywriting continues our journey.
+Here we’ll learn the history of copywriting, how it relates to buyer psychology and what it has to do with lawyers (crazy, but there is a connection, I promise).
+Ready?